tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

  This uses the python 'webbrowser' module to cause a local web browser to open to the web page for the given directory.
-This page offers interfaces to add, download, rename, and delete files in the directory.
+This page offers interfaces to add, download, rename, and unlink files and subdirectories in that directory.
  If no alias or path is given, this command opens the root directory of the default ``tahoe:`` alias.

 ``tahoe put file.txt``